*NOTE: THE DATE OF THE CLASS IS NOW OCTOBER 27TH, 2021*

-When folks think of travel writing, many think of the book Eat Pray Love that made Elizabeth Gilbert famous (and loathed by some), and the movie with Julia Cameron in the leading role.
+When folks think of travel writing, many think of the book Eat Pray Love that made Elizabeth Gilbert famous (and loathed by some), and the movie with Julia Roberts in the leading role.

 I think of National Geographic, which I read religiously as a kid at my local Brooklyn library, wishing I could one day take an epic adventure like the ones chronicled in its pages, a photographer in tow taking vivid photos of me in lush landscapes, chillin’ with the wildlife I’d been commissioned to write about.